Petraea/dagobah-training/sessions/16-compute-cluster/ex1-slurm.md

 **Part 1 - Test Slurm**

 We want to ensure that Slurm is actually able to run jobs.
-There are two ways this can be done:o
+There are two ways this can be done:

 - `srun`: Run an interactive job (e.g. a shell, or a specific program with its stdin, stdout, and stderr all connected to your terminal.
 - `sbatch`: Run a batch job, with stdin closed and stdout/stderr redirected to a file.